liamoconnor87/local_directory/README.md

 ----------------------
 Navigation Bar
 ------------
-All 6 pages have a navigation bar at the top of the page that is fixed so that it's acessible at all times whilst the user is using the app.
+All 6 pages have a navigation bar at the top of the page that is fixed so that it's accessible at all times whilst the user is using the app.
 The bar is opaque white, consisting of a green logo of the web app that directs you to index page.
 The Navigation links change depending on if the user is registered and logged in.
-Without a logged in user the nav bar consists of links to the log in page and register page.
-If a user is logged in, the nav bar changes to a link for the users profile and to log out of the web app.
+Without a logged in user the navigation bar consists of links to the log in page and register page.
+If a user is logged in, it changes to a link for the users profile and to log out of the web app.

 If the user is the Admin, the profile link is specifically replaced with the admin page.

-Centered on the page is a the Local Directory logo along with the web apps name identical to that on the navigation bar, in which the user is able to click on it to redirect the user back the index page from anywhere on the app.
+Centered on the page is the Local Directory logo along with the web apps name identical to that on the navigation bar, in which the user is able to click on it to redirect the user back the index page from anywhere on the app.

 Index Page
 ----------